Factbox: Thomas Cook collapse prompts international response

 Thomas Cook operator Blue Sky Group said that 25,000 reservations in Egypt booked up to April 2020 had been canceled.
 Blue Sky currently has 1,600 tourists in Egypt’s Hugharda resort.

-Thomas Cook India (THOM.NS) said it had been unaffected as it has been a separate entity since August 2012.
+Thomas Cook India said it had been unaffected as it has been a separate entity since August 2012.

 Reporting by Tommy Lund and Jagoda Darlak; editing by Jason Neely and Keith Weir